Coerente Capital Management Increases Holdings in U.S. Bancorp (NYSE:USB)

-Several other large investors have also recently made changes to their positions in USB.
-Eagle Bay Advisors LLC purchased a new position in shares of U.S. Bancorp in the second quarter worth about $27,000.
-RPg Family Wealth Advisory LLC purchased a new position in shares of U.S. Bancorp in the second quarter worth about $29,000.
-Solstein Capital LLC raised its stake in shares of U.S. Bancorp by 491.6% in the second quarter.
-Solstein Capital LLC now owns 633 shares of the financial services provider’s stock worth $36,000 after purchasing an additional 526 shares during the last quarter.
+A number of other institutional investors also recently bought and sold shares of USB.
+Eagle Bay Advisors LLC acquired a new stake in U.S. Bancorp during the second quarter worth about $27,000.
+RPg Family Wealth Advisory LLC acquired a new stake in U.S. Bancorp during the second quarter worth about $29,000.
+Solstein Capital LLC grew its holdings in U.S. Bancorp by 491.6% during the second quarter.
+Solstein Capital LLC now owns 633 shares of the financial services provider’s stock worth $36,000 after acquiring an additional 526 shares during the period.
 S.A.
-Mason LLC purchased a new position in shares of U.S. Bancorp in the third quarter worth about $39,000.
-Finally, tru Independence LLC purchased a new position in shares of U.S. Bancorp in the second quarter worth about $42,000.
-Hedge funds and other institutional investors own 73.56% of the company’s stock.
+Mason LLC acquired a new stake in U.S. Bancorp during the third quarter worth about $39,000.
+Finally, tru Independence LLC acquired a new stake in U.S. Bancorp during the second quarter worth about $42,000.
+73.56% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Stockholders of record on Thursday, September 30th were paid a $0.46 dividend.
-The ex-dividend date of this dividend was Wednesday, September 29th.
-This is a positive change from U.S. Bancorp’s previous quarterly dividend of $0.42.
-This represents a $1.84 dividend on an annualized basis and a dividend yield of 3.19%.
-U.S. Bancorp’s payout ratio is currently 36.95%.

 Several analysts recently commented on the company.
 Credit Suisse Group raised their target price on U.S. Bancorp from $60.00 to $61.00 and gave the stock a “neutral” rating in a report on Wednesday, September 22nd.
-UBS Group assumed coverage on U.S. Bancorp in a report on Thursday.
-They set a “buy” rating and a $70.00 target price on the stock.
-Stephens lowered U.S. Bancorp from an “overweight” rating to an “equal weight” rating and dropped their target price for the stock from $68.00 to $63.00 in a report on Monday, November 29th.
-Royal Bank of Canada raised their target price on U.S. Bancorp from $62.00 to $66.00 and gave the stock an “outperform” rating in a report on Friday, October 15th.
-Finally, Raymond James lowered U.S. Bancorp from a “market perform” rating to an “underperform” rating in a report on Friday, October 15th.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating, eight have given a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $64.09.
+Raymond James lowered U.S. Bancorp from a “market perform” rating to an “underperform” rating in a report on Friday, October 15th.
+UBS Group started coverage on U.S. Bancorp in a report on Thursday.
+They issued a “buy” rating and a $70.00 price objective on the stock.
+Jefferies Financial Group raised their price objective on U.S. Bancorp from $66.00 to $71.00 and gave the company a “buy” rating in a report on Monday, October 11th.
+Finally, Citigroup raised their price objective on U.S. Bancorp from $66.00 to $70.00 and gave the company a “buy” rating in a report on Thursday, September 23rd.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating, eight have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $64.09.

+U.S. Bancorp (NYSE:USB) last announced its quarterly earnings data on Thursday, October 14th.
+The financial services provider reported $1.30 EPS for the quarter, topping the Zacks’ consensus estimate of $1.16 by $0.14.
+U.S. Bancorp had a return on equity of 16.20% and a net margin of 32.30%.
+The firm had revenue of $5.89 billion for the quarter, compared to the consensus estimate of $5.76 billion.
+During the same quarter last year, the business posted $0.99 earnings per share.
+The firm’s revenue was down 1.2% compared to the same quarter last year.
+As a group, analysts expect that U.S. Bancorp will post 5.14 earnings per share for the current year.

+The business also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
+Investors of record on Thursday, September 30th were given a dividend of $0.46 per share.
+This is an increase from U.S. Bancorp’s previous quarterly dividend of $0.42.
+The ex-dividend date was Wednesday, September 29th.
+This represents a $1.84 dividend on an annualized basis and a yield of 3.19%.
+U.S. Bancorp’s dividend payout ratio (DPR) is presently 36.95%.

 U.S. Bancorp Profile